Home care cover is not a qualifying product for Meerkat Meals, Meerkat Movies or a Limited Editions Sleepy Oleg toy.

-Each insurance policy has different terms and conditions, so read the policy wording carefully before you buy.
+Each policy has different terms and conditions, so read the policy wording carefully before you buy.

-- boiler age – some providers won’t offer cover if your boiler is more than ten years old.
-You may also find it hard to renew your policy when your boiler reaches a certain age.
+✔ boiler age – some providers won’t offer cover if your boiler is more than ten years old.
+You may also find it hard to renew your plan when your boiler reaches a certain age.
 Hometree will protect boilers of all ages and models, unless spare parts are no longer available.

-- engineer call-outs – how long will you have to wait for an engineer to come out?
-Is there a limit to the amount of call-outs you can have in a year?
+✔ engineer call-outs – how long will you have to wait for an engineer to come out?
+Is there a limit to the number of call-outs you can have in a year?